hssmalo/steampunkfantasy/rules.md

 Sand Dunes            Enter at 2+.
 Level 0 blocking terrain *Advanced* *terrain*
 Swamp                 medium and smaller enter and exit freely.
                       large and huge: enter at 2+
                       Units with track or wheel in description may get stuck,
                       exit: 3+
-                      Does not block line of sight Building              Infantry enter at 2+
+                      Does not block line of sight Building              Infantry enter freely
                       any other type cannot enter without a special rule.
 Level 0 blocking terrain.
 Road                  If moving from a road to another hex with road, movement is always freely.
 Smoke                 Blocks line of sight